 Artists exhibiting include Andile Dyalvane, Dathini Mzayiya, Ronald Muchatuta, Madoda Fani, Thabo Mhlongo, Abongile Ntsane, Zama Shozi, Siphe Bobani, Viwe Mfaku, Khaya Witbooi, Skumbuzo Vabaza and myself.

 I've moved south to my new studio home at Greatmore Studios, Cape Town.
 Currently completing a studio research residency here engaging in ancestry and slave histories.
 The residency will conclude with a solo exhibition of works on June 15th.
 Details to come!

 38 frames at 68 de korte, TwilSharp Studios, Bertrams, Johannesburg, South Africa.

-A solo exhibition concluding my residency at TwilSharp Studios.
+A solo exhibition concluding my studio research residency at TwilSharp Studios.

 February 11th - April 20th 2018